 The rope making place backed onto the country museum, which also held the Tourist information shop.
 We had being seeing signs and directions to these all over Yorkshire but had yet managed to actually find one, but it was a little late into the week to find the free information of much use, we still enjoyed browsing all the leaflets and suggestions though.
 The museum, unlike most town museums was not free to enter, and neither could we see how big it was or what delights it might hold.
 At £3 a shot, we decided we really didnt want to take the risk of paying £6 to see what might only be a few rusty relics.

+Mind you, outside it was perfectly possible to see all this for free, so maybe the artifacts may have been a bit more exciting than a few Roman coins and a collection of someone's 1810 photos.
+Before we left Hawes, a must was the Wensleydale Creamery where all the Wensleydale cheese is made.
 This was really interesting, first a musuem with loads of cheese and butter making artifacts alongside some old farming instruments and loads of info on how the creamery came into existence from a very well made video presentation, and then into the veiwing room where you could witness the production of that day's cheese being made.

 My first few photos were pretty poor as the viewing window was pretty filthy.
 Then I discovered I could zoom in and get much better shots.